witold-gren/pytest-django-testing/page/django/settings.rst

     # test_settings.py

-    if not 'not postgres' in sys.argv:
+    if not 'not postgres' in sys.argv and 'test' in sys.argv:
         DATABASES = {
             'default': {
                 'ENGINE': 'django.db.backends.sqlite3',